elmar-hinz/vim.typoscript/README.md

 Oldfashioned
 ------------

 Put the files into the appropriate directories.
-Not testes yet.
+Not tested yet.

 Your Experiance
 ---------------